 P.S.
 In Mainland China, 早上好 (zǎo shàng hǎo) is used more often than 早安 and 下午好 (xià wǔ hǎo) is used more frequently than 午安.

 The phrase 大家好 translates to “hello, everyone,” and is composed of three characters.
 The first two characters “大家” (big + family) translates to “everyone.”
 It’s pretty nice to think of everyone as a big family!
 This is a common phrase by itself, so it’s worth remembering.
-The last character – 好 is very versatile.
-It can means “good,” “well,” “OK,” “very,” and “yes.”
+The last character, 好 is very versatile.
+It means “good,” “well,” “OK,” “very,” or “yes.”

 So, in Chinese, when we say 大家好, literally, we wish “everyone” (大家) is “good” (好)!